pablodecm/phd_thesis/src/104_chapter_4.md

 set $S_\textrm{valid}$.
-Alternative approaches to estimate the generalisation error exist, including *cross-validation* and its variations [@friedman2001elements], which are usually preferred when the the amount of training data is reduced.
+Alternative approaches to estimate the generalisation error exist, including *cross-validation* and its variations [@friedman2001elements], which are usually preferred when the amount of training data is reduced.

 Another important concept for most machine learning techniques is that of *hyper-parameters*.
 The majority of machine learning algorithms depend on